I wrote this blog post a few years ago for Father’s Day, and thought I would share it with you again.

 On deciding what career I should pursue:

-After a friend of the family’s long time boyfriend broke up with her.
+After a friend’s long time boyfriend broke up with her.

 When Bill and I were in a serious car accident but weren’t injured: